Maryam Mortazavi M.B.A. ’14, discusses her previous education in Iran and her life as an international student at

 2. What led you to decide to become an international student in the United States?

 Since I became interested in history and geography in the elementary school, the United States was always an exciting destination for me.
 When I decided to study business I became more interested in becoming an international student in the U.S. because I was very curious about the way business takes place here.
 I believe the United States truly has the best infrastructures and schools in which to study and understand business.
 It is the world’s largest economy, and it has been a pioneer in achieving economic goals and in developing new methods for doing business.
 Becoming a student here allowed me to have access to a top-notch education as well as to meet and learn from people who are leading the world’s most successful companies.

 3. How did you first hear about the Mason School of Business at the College of William & Mary?

 I first read about William & Mary in a history-related article a few years ago.
 I became very excited about the story of this school, and I planned to visit it one day.
-When I decided to study in an MBA program in the United States, I discovered that William & Mary has an outstanding Master of Business Administration program at the Mason School of Business.
+When I decided to study in an MBA program in the United States, I discovered that William & Mary has an outstanding Master of Business Administration program at the Raymond A. Mason School of Business.
 I wanted to study in a program with both breadth and depth, and the MBA program at Mason was exactly tailored for this.
 I quickly applied, and I was overjoyed when I was officially admitted.

 4. What was your education like prior to William & Mary?

 Prior coming to William & Mary, I studied civil engineering.
 In high school my studies were mostly focused on math.
 I choose to study math and later civil engineering because I was very interested in solving problems.
 Especially in engineering, when we mix physics and math, we should usually come up with more than one solution for a situation.
 Later, I added the element of human science to my passions, especially sociology.

 5. What was your professional experience prior to coming to W&M?